-You’re a small business owner looking for new payroll software for your company.
-They’re a payroll software provider that promises they’re the best solution for all your payroll headaches.
+If you’re looking for new payroll provider for a company you own or manage, you’ll probably hear a lot of promises about everything different solutions can do for small businesses.
 But can you believe them?
 And with so many options available out there, how do you find the right one for you?

 Here are 10 questions you should ask when choosing the best payroll software company for your business: